venkat527/covid-19-statistics-with-Rasa-Bot/README.md

 ### Steps to Run with Flask App
 1. open CMD and navigate to actions folder and run flask server
-2. open CMD in project path and enter below command to run Action Server
+2. open another CMD in project path and enter below command to run Action Server

 **rasa run actions**
+3.  open another CMD in project path and enter below command to run Rasa Server rasa run -m models --enable-api --cors "*" --debug

-3. open flask url in browser then you are able to chat with Bot
+4. open flask url in browser then you are able to chat with Bot

 #### How To chat with only NLU Model
  * By using rasa shell nlu command we can chat with nlu model
  * NLU Model will give response as Entity's, slots and intent rankings
  * Based on intent rankings core model will select highest threshold value intent
- * finally Core model will give response to the user question based on utter
+ * Finally Core model will give response to the user question based on utter

 ### Justifications And Findings